-Join Martin Guidry for an in-depth discussion in this video Introduction to server health monitoring, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Introduction to server health monitoring, part of SQL Server 2012: Designing Database Solutions.

 - In this section, I'd like to demonstrate…creating a Utility Control Point,…or UCP that we're going to use…to monitor the health of our SQL server.…To create the Utility Control Point…inside of SQL Server Management Studio…off the View menu, the third option from the top…is Utility Explorer.…In this interface, the item I'm interested in…is the top line, Create a Utility Control Point.…This'll kick off a wizard.…